Deepwater Horizon Oil Spill in the Gulf of Mexico

 Under the Oil Pollution Act, BP and the other parties responsible for the Deepwater Horizon oil spill are liable for costs associated with the removal of oil (i.e., clean-up costs) and for damages to natural resources and services caused by the spill, including the costs of assessing those damages.
 The responsible parties are also subject to civil and criminal monetary penalties under the Clean Water Act, which must be deposited in the Oil Spill Liability Trust Fund to be used for future oil spill clean-up activities.
 Those funds are not available for addressing damages caused by the Deepwater Horizon spill or for restoration activities.

 In June 2012, Congress passed the Resources and Ecosystems Sustainability, Tourist Opportunities, and Revived Economies of the Gulf Coast States (RESTORE) Act of 2012.
-The RESTORE Act directed the Secretary of the Treasury to deposit 80 percent of Clean Water Act administrative and civil penalties paid by the parties responsible for the Deepwater Horizon oil spill into a newly established Gulf Coast Restoration Trust Fund.
+The RESTORE Act directed the Secretary of the Treasury to deposit 80 percent of Clean Water Act administrative and civil penalties paid by the parties responsible for the Deepwater Horizon oil spill into the Gulf Coast Ecosystem Restoration Trust Fund.
 The Trust Fund is being used to fund restoration of natural resources and economic recovery in the Gulf Coast region.
-The RESTORE Act will contribute significantly to efforts to restore the Gulf ecosystem and support the recovery of marine mammal populations impacted by the spill.
-The Trust Fund is to be allocated largely to the Gulf states (for more information, see the diagram of allocations of Clean Water Act penalties assessed against Deepwater Horizon oil spill responsible parties).
-The five Trust Fund components (also known as “Buckets”) include the state agencies and consortiums (“Buckets 1 and 3”), the Gulf Coast Ecosystem Restoration Council (“Bucket 2”), the NOAA RESTORE Act Science Program (“Bucket 4”), and the State Centers of Excellence (“Bucket 5”).
-Transocean agreed to pay $1 billion in Clean Water Act civil penalties in February 2013, and in July 2015, BP agreed to pay $5.5 billion in penalties.
-The total available for RESTORE Act projects is 80% of Clean Water Act civil penalties paid, or $5.2 billion.
+The total available for RESTORE Act projects in the Trust Fund is approximately $5.328 billion.

-Other Programs in the Gulf of Mexico Involved in Restoration and Monitoring
+Other Programs in the Gulf of Mexico Involved in Restoration, Monitoring, and Information Sharing

 The Gulf of Mexico Alliance (GOMA) is a partnership of the five Gulf states and other organizations whose goal is to increase regional collaboration to enhance the environmental and economic health of the Gulf.
 GOMA has developed the Deepwater Horizon Project Tracker as a tool to track restoration, research, and recovery projects resulting from the Deepwater Horizon oil spill.